 “The key to a good 1:1 meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting.
 This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”

-Two important things to note from this are that it’s best practice to avoid using 1:1 meetings as a chance to catch up on the progress of ongoing projects.
+Two important things to note from this are that it’s a best practice to avoid using 1:1 meetings as a chance to catch up on the progress of ongoing projects.
 They are a time to discuss all of the topics that you would not otherwise have an allocated time for during regular day-to-day business.

 And secondly, the important distinction that the meeting is owned by your report and not you, the manager.
 While naturally, you might have things to raise during the meeting, the report should set the agenda and managers should be mostly listening and coaching.